 The following topics will be introduced in this tutorial.

-When you start the Decision Tree Maker & Analyzer software, you will be presented with the following screen.
+When you start the Decision Tree Software, you will be presented with the following screen.

 Now, you can start creating the decision tree by adding a start Node.
 A Start node can be a Decision Node, a Chance node or a parallel node.

 If you click the Decision Node, you will see the Decision Tree diagram view started as shown in the following screenshot.

 Say, you added a few actions in this way.
 Select an option node, and you will see several buttons in the flyover menu of that option node.